-The \$23.4 million increase in cash used in operating activities in 2016, as compared to 2015, was primarily due to a \$57.8 million increase in the amount of cash paid to our employees and a \$76.2 million increase in the amount of cash paid to our suppliers, partially offset by a \$98.2 million increase in the amount of cash we collected from our customers.
+The increase in cash provided by operating activities in 2017, as compared to 2016, was primarily due to a 21% increase in the amount of cash collected from our customers and a 46% decrease in the amount of taxes paid during the year, partially offset by a 17% increase in the amount of cash paid to our employees and a 6% increase in the amount of cash paid to our suppliers.
+The increase in the amount of cash we collected from our customers is primarily due to the increase in revenues in 2017, as compared to 2016.
 The increase in the amount of cash paid to our employees is primarily due to the increase in our headcount and the increase in the amount of cash paid to our suppliers is due to the increase in R&D and commercial activity, as previously discussed.